magento/devdocs/src/upgrade-compatibility-tool/run.md

 {:.bs-callout-info}
 The `INSTALLATION_DIR` value is the directory where your Adobe Commerce instance is located.

 The `upgrade:check` command runs the Upgrade Compatibility Tool and returns a list of errors and warnings that must be addressed before upgrading to the latest version of Adobe Commerce.
-This command analyzes all core code changes and modules for that specific Adobe Commerce instance.
+This command analyzes all core code changes and all modules for a specific Adobe Commerce instance.

 {:.bs-callout-warning}
-Execute only when project root (main) directory is provided
+Execute only when the project root (main) directory is provided.

-It is possible to run only the `core:code:changes` command to analyze only core code changes for that specific Adobe Commerce instance.
-See [Core code]({{site.baseurl}}/upgrade-compatibility-tool/run.html#core-code) section for more information.
+It is possible to only run the `core:code:changes` command to analyze only core code changes for that specific Adobe Commerce instance.
+See [Core code changes]({{site.baseurl}}/upgrade-compatibility-tool/run.html#core-code) section for more information.

 We recommend running the following command to avoid memory limitations: